Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Important lemmas and -propagation

 We begin this section with a classical inequality used to obtain a lower estimate for the loss operator $Q^{-}$.
 This estimate is well know in the community when entropy is assumed to be finite, see for example \cite{A}, and it has been used in a central way in the analysis of moments \cite{WennbergMP} and the propagation of $L^{p}$-norms \cite{MV}.
 The case where no finite entropy is assumed is presented in \cite{GPV}, however, the proof is strongly based in the fact that $f(t,v)$ solves the Boltzmann equation.
-Here, we present an elementary proof based only in functional arguments. \begin{lemma}[Lower bound] Fix $\gamma\in[0,2]$, and assume $0\leq \{f(t)\}_{t\geq0}\subset L^{1}_{2}(\mathbb{R}^{d})$ satisfies
+Refer to \cite[Lemma 27]{AGbams} and \cite[Lemma 4.2]{AGH} for an elementary proof based only on functional arguments.